Too many early mornings recently? Here are all of the reasons your toddler is waking up to early, and what you can do about it!

 If they wake up in the early morning hours, they don’t comprehend that it’s not time to wakeup yet.

-Use the red color for bed and have the light turn green at your designated wakeup time.
+I recommend using the red color for bed and have the light turn green at your designated wakeup time.

 Even very young kids can understand that red means bed and green means go.